 10. Integrate content marketing to advertising

 Flat, direct response advertising is becoming a thing of the past.
-As Facebook innovates the way everyone approaches advertising with ‘stories’ we are learning that people expect and want more out of a brand interaction.
-It’s not about social media; it’s socialization of the entire web folks.
-At the end of the day it’s a no brainer that people trust what other people say about a product and in watching their friend’s interactions…more than what a company would say to them.
-Find ways to integrate your content strategy and conversation into your advertising and communications as well as your offline traditional channels.
+As Facebook innovates the way we approaches advertising we are learning that people expect and want more out of a brand interaction.
+People trust what friends say about a product and are watching friend’s interactions with brands.
+Advertising social media content is an excellent way to integrate content with conversations that generate earned and paid reach.

 Thank you for a concise list of key factors for success in content marketing.
 Another 2 that could be added: